Case study: Parental reunification for skilled workers

 Given the positive experience and the existing family ties, the client now planned to facilitate his parents' permanent residence in Germany.
 The basis for this was to be the new legal provisions regarding the reunification of skilled workers.
 The client met the essential requirements: He had a valid EU Blue Card (issued after March 1, 2024) and had already rented a suitable apartment for his parents.

 However, when attempting to book a visa appointment to apply for the required national D visa at the responsible German diplomatic mission in India, the client discovered that a specific booking category for permanent parental reunification was not available.
 Official information sheets or instructions for submitting the required documents were also missing.
 It was therefore obvious that the embassy had not yet created the structural prerequisites for applying for parental reunification, even though the new legal situation already provided a corresponding entitlement to a visa.
-Against this backdrop, the client retained a VISAGUARD attorney to represent his interests in order to obtain the parental visa after all.
+Against this backdrop, the client retained a VISAGUARD attorney to represent his interests in obtaining the parental visa.

 B. Legal solution